-Domain decomposition solvers \cite{DoleanJolivetEtAl2015_IntroductionToDomainDecompositionMethods,ToselliWidlund2005_DomainDecompositionMethods,SmithBjorstadEtAl2004_DomainDecomposition} are often used as preconditioners in Krylov subspace iterations.
+Domain decomposition solvers \cite{DoleanJolivetEtAl2015_IntroductionToDomainDecompositionMethods,ToselliWidlund2006_DomainDecompositionMethods,SmithBjorstadEtAl2004_DomainDecomposition} are often used as preconditioners in Krylov subspace iterations.
 Unfortunately, the computation of inner products and norms widely used in Krylov methods requires global communication.
-Global communication primitives, such as \texttt{MPI\_Reduce}, asymptotically scale as the logarithm of the number of processes involved.
+Global communication primitives, such as \mpi{Reduce}, asymptotically scale as the logarithm of the number of processes involved.
 This can become a limiting factor when very large process counts are used.
 The underlying domain decomposition method, however, can do away with globally synchronous communication, assuming the coarse problem in multilevel methods can be solved in a parallel way.
 Therefore, we will focus on using domain decomposition methods purely as iterative methods in the present work.
 We will note, however, that the discussed algorithms could be coupled with existing pipelined methods \cite{GhyselsAshbyEtAl2013_HidingGlobalCommunicationLatency} which alleviate the global synchronization requirement of Krylov solvers.

 Another issue that is crucial to good scaling behavior is load imbalance.
-Load imbalance might occur due to heterogeneous hardware in the system, or due to local, problem specific causes, such as iteration counts for local sub-solves that vary from region to region.
-Especially the latter are difficult to predict, so that load balancing cannot occur before the actual solve.
-Therefore, a synchronous parallel application has to be idle until its slowest process has finished.
-In an asynchronous method, local computation can continue, and improve the quality of the global solution.
+Load imbalance might occur due to heterogeneous hardware in the system, network noise, dynamic power capping \cite{AhlgrenAnderssonEtAl2018_CraySystemMonitoring}, or due to local, problem specific causes, such as iteration counts for local solves that vary from subdomain to subdomain.
+The latter are especially difficult to predict, so that load balancing cannot occur before the actual solve.
+Therefore, processes in a synchronous parallel program must be idle until its slowest process has finished.
+In an asynchronous method, local computation can continue, and potentially improve the quality of the global solution.

-An added benefit of asynchronous methods is that, since the interdependence of one subdomain on the others has been weakened, fault tolerance \cite{CappelloGeistEtAl2009_TowardExascaleResilience,CappelloGeistEtAl2014_TowardExascaleResilience} can be more easily achieved.
-When one process has to be stopped, be it for a hard or a soft fault, it can be replaced without having to halt every other process.
+An added benefit of asynchronous methods is that, since the interdependence between subdomains has been weakened, fault tolerance \cite{CappelloGeistEtAl2009_TowardExascaleResilience,CappelloGeistEtAl2014_TowardExascaleResilience} can be more easily achieved.
+When one process must stop, be it for a hard or a soft fault, it can be replaced without having to halt every other process.